Nablaaa/ROS2/README.md

 Rules:
 - use ThisTypeOfWritingForTheMessageName
-- do not write "Msg" or "Interface" to avoid redundancy (or "Srv")
+- do not write "Msg" or "Interface" to avoid redundancy (or "Srv" or "Action")
-- finish the name with ".msg" or ".srv"
+- finish the name with ".msg" or ".srv" or ".action"
 - with services, use in best case a name like "Verb"+"Obj" (e.g. TriggerSomething, ActivateMotor,...)

 ```bash